sbroenne/plugin.video.nhkworldtv/docs/README.md

 Current priorities:

-- Monitor PR #4718 for official Kodi repository inclusion
-- Respond to any feedback from Kodi team review
-- Monitor for NHK API changes
+#- Monitor for NHK API changes
-- Improve test coverage

 No major feature work planned - the plugin is feature complete.
+If you have an idea, simply create an issue.

 ## 1.8.
 Local development environment